-On September 15, 2015 the County Executive submitted his proposed 2016 Budget in the amount of \$2.9 billion and accompanying 2016-2019 Multi-Year Financial Plan to the County Legislature for approval.
+On September 15, 2015 the County Executive submitted his proposed 2016 Budget in the amount of \$2.95 billion and accompanying 2016-2019 Multi-Year Financial Plan to the County Legislature for approval.
 On October 29, 2015, the County Legislature amended the proposed 2016 Budget and 2016-2019 Multi-Year Financial Plan to add \$6.8 million in additional net revenues, remove approximately \$12.0 million in property tax revenues and to decrease expenditures by \$5.2 million.
 On November 6, 2015, the County Executive vetoed the removal of the \$12.0 million in property tax revenues.
 On November 13, 2015, the County Legislature overrode the County Executive's veto, thereby eliminating such \$12.0 million in property tax revenues.
 On November 19, 2015, pursuant to its statutory authority during the control period, NIFA disapproved the 2016-2019 Multi-Year Financial Plan, and in doing so, required the County to provide NIFA no later than November 30, 2015, with a modification of the plan to address and resolve certain risks without reducing sources of revenues or increasing expenditures; failure to do so, NIFA indicated, would result in NIFA adopting its own modifications to the 2016-2019 Multi-Year Financial Plan.
 On November 30, 2015, the County Executive submitted a revised 2016-2019 Multi-Year Financial Plan to NIFA, consisting of new revenue, reduced expenses and increased monitoring of revenue, to directly address the \$81.3 million of budgetary risks identified by NIFA.
-On December 4, 2015, NIFA (i) approved a resolution finding that the County had failed to provide a modified 2016-2019 Multi-Year Financial Plan in the detail requested by NIFA, including that it failed to (1) contain projections of revenues and expenditures that are based on reasonable and appropriate assumptions and methods of estimation, (2) provide that operations of the County will be conducted within the cash resources available according to NIFA's revenue estimates and (3) comply with the requirements of the NIFA Act and (ii) approved a separate resolution adopting its own modifications to the 2016-2019 Multi-Year Financial Plan, including in particular that (1) the 2016 Budget must be conformed to the 2016-2019 Multi-Year Financial Plan as modified by NIFA, (2) NIFA anticipates that the County will receive NIFA's authorization to borrow \$80 million for property tax refunds and other judgments and settlements in 2016 and (3) the County must account for \$81 million of revenues or expenditures identified as being at-risk during 2016.
+On December 4, 2015, NIFA (i) approved a resolution finding that the County had failed to provide a modified 2016-2019 Multi-Year Financial Plan in the detail requested by NIFA, including that it failed to (1) contain projections of revenues and expenditures that are based on reasonable and appropriate assumptions and methods of estimation, (2) provide that operations of the County will be conducted within the cash resources available according to NIFA's revenue estimates and (3) comply with the requirements of the NIFA Act and (ii) approved a separate resolution adopting its own modifications to the 2016-2019 Multi-Year Financial Plan, including in particular that (1) the 2016 Budget must be conformed to the 2016-2019 Multi-Year Financial Plan as modified by NIFA (which modifications are reflected hereinafter), (2) NIFA anticipates that the County will receive NIFA's authorization to borrow up to \$80 million for property tax refunds and other judgments and settlements in 2016 and (3) the County must account for \$81 million of revenues or expenditures identified as being at-risk during 2016.
 In doing so, NIFA imposed enhanced monthly and quarterly monitoring, reporting and required actions to address said risks, while indicating that if the County failed, or was failing, to do so, it may limit approval of or reject certain expenditure requests during 2016.
-NIFA previously approved the issuance of the Notes, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
+On December 30, 2015, the County submitted a 2016 fiscal monitoring plan to NIFA in accordance with the NIFA resolution.
+NIFA has approved the issuance of the Obligations, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
 For further information regarding NIFA's declaration of a control period, see "MONITORING AND OVERSIGHT - External - NIFA" herein.

-The 2016 Budget as approved by NIFA includes \$2.92 billion in appropriations, excluding interdepartmental transfers, in the Major Operating Funds and is balanced according to the budgetary basis of accounting.
+The 2016 Budget as conformed to the 2016-2019 Multi-Year Financial Plan as modified by NIFA (therein, the "2016 Budget" or "Budgeted 2016") includes \$2.92 billion in appropriations, excluding interdepartmental transfers, in the Major Operating Funds and is balanced according to the budgetary basis of accounting.